Spring equinox 2021: Hope on the horizon - KION546

 So while some of the big draws are closed off, localities have plenty of safe ways to mark the coming of spring.

-In Seattle, the Pike Place Market will be celebrating its 24th annual Daffodil Day.
+For example, Pike Place Market in Seattle will be celebrating its 24th annual Daffodil Day.
 When shoppers visit the market, they will get a free bundle of daffodils.

 In China, trying to stand an egg upright is a popular game during the spring equinox, according to VisitBeijing.com.
 The custom is thought to go back thousands of years, and it’s believed that if people can get an egg to stand, they will have good luck.
 And people across China eat local spring vegetables.